Your cart is currently empty!

 In terms of taxation, a single-member LLC and a sole proprietorship are similar.
 However, both are pass-through companies, which means the company does not pay income taxes.
 Instead, the owner declares company revenue on a Schedule C linked to their tax return, and the income is taxed at the owner’s tax rate.

 Multi-member LLCs are also pass-through companies, with each owner reporting and paying taxes on their portion of the company’s earnings.
-The main distinction is that the IRS requires a multi-member LLC to submit a business tax return, Form 1065, U.S. Return of Partnership Income.
+The main distinction is that the IRS requires a multi-member LLC to submit a business tax return, Form 1065, and U.S. Return of Partnership Income.
 In addition, each member must provide a Schedule K-1 with their tax return to indicate their portion of the business’s revenue.

 Tax flexibility is a significant distinction between LLCs and sole proprietorships.
 Only LLC owners can select how their company is taxed.
 They have the option of sticking with the default—pass-through taxation—or electing to have the LLC taxed as an S-corporation or C-corporation.
 A pass-through entity is an S-corporation.
 If the LLC is taxed as a C-corporation, it will be subject to a flat 21 percent corporate income tax at the federal level (most states and some localities also levy corporate taxes).

 Creating an LLC is one of the most excellent methods to safeguard your assets.
-Because an LLC is a legally distinct entity from its owner, the owner is not personally responsible for its liabilities.
+Because an LLC is legally distinct from its owner, the owner is not personally responsible for its liabilities.
 As a result, if the company collapses, the proprietors may declare bankruptcy and avoid paying business creditors out of their wallets.

 With a few exceptions, someone who sues an LLC cannot sue the owners personally.
 Of course, owners of an LLC may be held personally responsible for fraud, carelessness, or personally guaranteed obligations.
 No business structure provides complete protection for owners from company obligations.